 - How to solve linear and nonlinear algebraic equations as well as ordinary differential equations

-This highly anticipated second edition textbook has added a focus on real reactors, introduces AVEVA Process Simulation software, and includes new and updated appendixes.
 This new edition includes many examples simulated by recent software packages.
 In addition, fluid package information is introduced in correlation to the numerical problems in book.
-Lastly, an updated solutions manual and PowerPoint lecture slides are provided in addition to new video guides and Unisim programme files._
+An updated solutions manual and PowerPoint slides are also provided in addition to new video guides and UniSim program files.